 Bidding is restricted to Filipino citizens/sole proprietorships, partnerships, or organizations with at least seventy five percent (75%) interest or outstanding capital stock belonging to citizens of the Philippines.

-Interested bidders may obtain further information from the Secretariat of the BAC-EP, Philippine Ports Authority – Port Management Office of SOCSARGEN and inspect the Bidding Documents at the address given below from 8:00 a.m. to 5:00 p.m., Monday to Friday.
+Interested bidders may obtain further information from the Secretariat of the BAC-EP, Philippine Ports Authority – Port Management Office of SOCSARGEN and inspect the Bidding Documents at the address given below from 8:00 a.m. to 5:00 P.M., Monday to Friday.

 A complete set of Bidding Documents may be purchased by interested Bidders from the address below and upon payment of a nonrefundable fee for the Bidding Documents in the amount of Twenty Five Thousand Pesos (P 25,000.00) plus 12% VAT.
 Purchased Bidding Documents is non-transferrable.